-Living with a skin disease can be costly, may profoundly affect your quality of life and psychological well-being.
+Living with a skin disorder or disease can be costly, may profoundly affect your quality of life and psychological well-being.
 Our advocacy work aims to improve quality of life for people with skin disease by influencing public policy and services.

 At least one third of the population is affected by a skin condition¹ and between 15-20% of GP consultations specifically relate to the skin².
 This represents between 3.5 and 4.7 million GP consultations in Ireland each year ³.
 Waiting times for a hospital dermatology appointments can be quite long; perhaps as much as a year.
 Skin diseases can be very distressing and cause over 180 deaths each year in Ireland, including 113 deaths due to malignant melanoma⁴.
 Conditions like psoriasis, eczema, acne, rosacea and hidradenitis suppurativa (HS) significantly impair quality of life, often to an extent that is as great as some life-threatening conditions such as cancer⁵.